awesomeWM/awesome/docs/89-NEWS.md

  * Pango 1.44 is now the oldest recommended Pango version.
 Older versions are still supported, but will lack the ability to use some textbox properties, mainly `wibox.widget.textbox.line_spacing_factor`.
+ * Passing a widget to any `widget_template` property now prints an error.
+It wasn't working before, but wasn't printing an error.
+Replace `wibox.widget` with `wibox.template` in your widget definition.

 <a name="v43"></a>
 # Awesome window manager framework version 4.3 changes